 Brands engage audiences with images: real-time, nostalgic, manufactured and raw.
 They entice participants to want more, to keep coming back, and to eventually make a purchase.
 The main aim lies in the art of the sale.
 People live and die by commerce, and the ability to sell not only products but also ideas.
 In the age of digital Darwinism, it is the difference between thriving and dying.

 Brands encourage people to engage in the fantasy of their ideal life, and people associate the brand with the feeling the image evoked in them.
 Almost like a good luck charm, the product becomes a symbol of achievement of the desired state such as marriage, love, happiness and connection.
 Humans consume products to attain the promised effect.
 Images either still or video evoke the emotional response sought more effectively than language alone, which is partially why Instagram and Pinterest are such powerful tools for brands.

 By sharing we tell a story.
 Brand is the hero or anti-hero seeking popularity through likeness.
 A main difference between Pinterest and Instagram is one of a third person versus a first person narrative.
 But does Instagram win as the more effective of the two?
 Maybe.
 The two applications serve different purposes and functions.
 In relation to each other, Instagram and Pinterest are complementary.
 In the midst of the evolution of social media, one thing remains for sure about social, it is democratic.

 In our increasingly visual society, narratives evolve through shared images, sometimes singular, and sometimes collages together.
 We tell stories.
 Images evoke sensory responses far more powerful than words alone.
-Memories and emotions are powerfully charged through visual mediums and when selling a product, emotional engagement of your potential buyer is essential.
-This is why visual advertising both video and stills will always be essential, and offer a value beyond that of words alone.
+Memories and emotions are powerfully charged through visual mediums.
+The emotional engagement of your potential customer is essential.
+Visual advertising is essential, and offers value what words can do alone.